MerginMaps/docs/src/layer/settingup_forms_photo.md

 4. **Apply** the changes.
 Don't forget to save and sync your project!
 ![photos](./qgis_forms_photo.png)

-Here is the overview of paths that will be stored in various settings of the attachment widget. 'path/to/project' represents the project home folder, where the project file is located.
+Here is an overview of paths that will be stored in various settings of the attachment widget. `path/to/project` represents the project home folder, where the project file is located.

 |        Default path       	|  Store path as 	|                Value               	|
 |:-------------------------:	|:------------:	|:----------------------------------:	|